 The market in Dieppe is the largest in all of Normandy, and guests of our cooking vacations in Normandy can get all the ingredients for this recipe there.
 But these ingredients are also readily available just about anywhere in the U.S. too, especially when the season is right.

-Keep your kitchen cool this Summer and enjoy a family dinner together with this fabulous recipe from Chef Colin, who leads the cooking classes in our newest Normandy culinary vacation.
+Keep your kitchen cool this Summer and enjoy a family dinner together with this fabulous recipe from Chef Colin, who leads the cooking classes for one of our Normandy culinary vacation.